Monday 27th February 1978

 The players have been guests of honours at home games building up to the anniversary when a special social evening is planned to mark the historic event.

-RIP Ronnie Scott, Steve Carney & Jackie Marks.
+RIP Ronnie Scott, Steve Carney, Jackie Marks, Tommy Dixon.

 Andrew Griffins excellent 2006 books about the cup run